solutionstack/php-data-to-ul-parser/README.md

 ```

-###The class is automatically called, when you run the index file.
+The class is automatically called, when you run the index.php file.
 With the input above the output should be

 ```html